 The GSA is a global peer-to-peer network of schools, working together to address 21st century environmental and climate challenges through the implementation of sustainable, energy-smart solutions.

 There are more than 120,000 public and private K-12 schools in the U.S. alone that directly touch the lives of more than 80 million people every day.
 According to the U.S. Department Of Energy, taxpayers spend $8 billion dollars on energy for schools each year.
 Green schools can reduce these costs by an average of 35%.
 Nationally, this could equal nearly $3 billion dollars, EACH YEAR, while providing students with hands-on learning opportunities, and empowering them for the future.

 GSA programs integrate education and action, and aggregate progress across geo-political, socio-economic and generational boundaries.
 Best practices ripple outward from schools, to families, to the workplace.
-GSA programs such as the Green Cup Challenge, Student Climate & Conservation Corps (Sc3) and Sc3 Congress, and soon-to-be launched GSA On-line Network, are open to member and non-member schools alike and involve the whole school community -- faculty, students, business officers, facility managers, heads of school, administrators, staff and parents -- in a broad range of sustainability and energy actions.
+GSA programs such as the Green Cup Challenge, Student Climate & Conservation Corps (Sc3) and Sc3 Congress, and a new measurement and reporting platform, are open to member and schools.
+These programs involve the whole school community -- faculty, students, business officers, facility managers, heads of school, administrators, staff and parents -- in a broad range of sustainability and energy actions.